 In 2013, after the passage of the JOBS Act, Clem began advising companies and real estate developers raising money through crowd financing.
 Clem also represents several active crowd financing platforms serving the real estate community.
 Clem is knowledgeable in Regulation D – 506(c), Regulation CF and Regulation A+ and can guide his clients on a compliant path as they navigate offering their equity to the public.
 Since the enaction of the JOBS Act, Clem’s clients have raised over $50 million through various crowd financing platforms.

-Clem’s proficiency with alternative means of raising capital extends to the recently passed Tax Cuts and Jobs Act of 2017, and the soon to be implemented Qualified Opportunity Zones Program.
-Together with the other members of the firm’s Qualified Opportunity Zones team, Clem will assist businesses and real estate projects located in Qualified Opportunity Zones to raise much needed capital in a safe and compliant manner.
+Clem’s proficiency with alternative means of raising capital also extends to the Tax Cuts and Jobs Act of 2017 and the Qualified Opportunity Zones Program.
+Together with the other members of the firm’s Qualified Opportunity Zones Group, Clem has counseled businesses and real estate projects located in Qualified Opportunity Zones to raise much-needed capital in a safe and compliant manner.
 Clem’s Qualified Opportunity Zone Fund clients are in the process of raising hundreds of millions of dollars, in the aggregate.

 Clem has been selected several times as one of EB-5 Investors Magazine’s “Top 15 Corporate EB-5 Attorneys.”
 He is a sought-after commentator on the EB-5 program, and has been cited by NPR’s Marketplace, The Real Deal Magazine, Real Estate Weekly, BISNOW and South China Morning Post.
-Additionally, Clem has published several articles related to EB-5 and crowd financing, and routinely lectures at EB-5 and crowd financing events and conferences throughout the U.S. and overseas.
+Additionally, Clem has published several articles related to EB-5 and Crowd Financing, and routinely lectures at EB-5, Crowd Financing and Qualified Opportunity Zone events and conferences throughout the U.S. and overseas.